common-voice/sentence-collector/README.md

 ## Exporting to the official repository

-This will export all the approved sentences for languages currently active in https://raw.githubusercontent.com/mozilla/voice-web/master/locales/all.json and put them into `sentence-collector.txt` files in the corresponding locale folder of the Common Voice repository.
+This will export all the approved sentences for languages currently active in https://raw.githubusercontent.com/mozilla/common-voice/main/locales/all.json and put them into `sentence-collector.txt` files in the corresponding locale folder of the Common Voice repository.

-1. Make sure you have forked voice-web repo in your user.
+1. Make sure you have forked the common-voice repo to your user.
-2. Clone voice-web locally and link your remote fork for exports
+2. Clone common-voice locally and link your remote fork for exports

 ```
 git clone https://github.com/mozilla/common-voice.git